Antarctic Adventure

 Day Three – Jan.
 15

 The morning of Day Three we were still in transit.
 We arrived at the Melchior Islands in time to explore the area in the afternoon.
-The weather was not great so only zodiac and SO operations were available that afternoon.
+The weather was not great so only zodiac and SO operations were available.
 This was a good introduction to Antarctic weather as it was our first time to get dressed in our gear.
 It took me more than a half hour to get my gear assembled and on.
 We got better at it as we got more practice.
 The key to staying warm was having layers.
-For my legs, I had light weight long underwear, fuzzy long underwear, pants and a shell.
+For my legs, I had mid- weight long underwear, polar fleece pants, and waterproof pants.
 For my feet, I had socks, wool socks and expedition boots.
-For my torso, I had a filmy long underwear, a fuzzy shirt, a quilted vest and the expedition jacket.
+For my torso, I had a medium-weight long underwear top, a polar fleece shirt, a quilted inner jacket and the expedition jacket.
 For my head, i had a gator, a wool cap, a hood and eye protection.
+Here is Mark kitted out for the cold:

 1 thought on “Antarctic Adventure”